TSkips: Efficiency Through Explicit Temporal Delay Connections in Spiking Neural Networks

-The importance of precise timing information in event-based data, such as that from dynamic vision sensors, has motivated research into effectively capturing temporal dynamics in SNNs \cite{dietsnn, singletimestepsnn}.
-Some works have introduced delays alongside the weights in SNNs to offer a richer representation of the spike patterns.
-For instance, \cite{slayer} introduced a fixed delay in SNNs to improve learning of temporal complexities, \cite{adaptiveaxonaldelays} extended this by making these delays learnable and introducing a layer-specific maximum delay. \cite{learnaxonaldelay} further refined this by making the per-layer maximum delay learnable and utilizing Dilated Convolutions with Learnable Spacings (DCLS)~\cite{dcls} to capture spatio-temporal patterns.
+Other works have introduced delays alongside the weights in SNNs to offer a richer representation of the spike patterns.
+For instance, \cite{slayer} introduced a fixed delay in SNNs to improve learning of temporal complexities, \cite{adaptiveaxonaldelays} extended this by making these delays learnable and introducing a layer-specific maximum delay. \cite{learnaxonaldelay} further refined this by making the per-layer maximum delay learnable and utilizing Dilated Convolutions with Learnable Spacings (DCLS)~\citep{dcls} to capture spatio-temporal patterns.
 However, learning these delays, as in \cite{adaptiveaxonaldelays, learnaxonaldelay}, introduces a new set of parameters with the same dimension as the weights, essentially doubling the number of trainable parameters.
-Additionally, these methods only capture local temporal patterns over a short window of time, due to their reliance on the dynamics of LIF neurons.

-In contrast to these methods that rely on learning delays, our proposed method introduces explicit temporal delays in the form of forward and backward skip connections ({\em \sys}) within the SNN architecture.
-The use of {\em \sys} with adaptive LIF neurons effectively captures both local and long-term spatio-temporal patterns with minimal additional computational overhead.
+In contrast to these methods that rely on expensive tempral skip configuration evaluation strategies, estimating delay values for local path synchronization or learning delays, our proposed method introduces explicit temporal delays in SNNs.
+We explore these delays in both forward and backward temporal skip connections, named {\em \sys}.
+The use of {\em \sys} coupled with a learnable scaling factor and adaptive LIF neurons effectively captures long-term spatio-temporal patterns with minimal additional computational overhead.